Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

+<div id="robot_arm_project"></div>

 - **Advanced Depalletising and Paletising**
 > <img src="include/loadcat.gif" alt="Animated GIF No Preview Present" width="10%">
 >
-> As part of the <nav> <a href="#bottle_filling"> second-semester projects </a> </nav>, I had to make a DENSO robot arm depalletize a bottle, move it in front of an RFID scanner, put it into a bottle filling machine, sort it according to bottle size, and then palletize both bottle sizes on top of each other.
+> As part of the <a href="#bottle_filling"> second-semester projects </a>, I had to program a DENSO robot arm to depalletize a random size bottle, move it in front of an RFID scanner to identify its size, put it into a bottle filling machine until filled, sort the bottle according to its size, and then palletize the different sort of bottles on top of each other to create a pallet.
 >
-> This project uses a lot of communication between the robot and the main bottle-filling machine program(described further above) to make everything work in harmony.
+> This project uses a lot of communication between the robot and <a href="#bottle_filling"> the main bottle-filling machine program </a> to make everything work in harmony, and it was super fun to make.

 - **Simple Pick and Place**